Identity ConfidenceIdentity Confidence

 The Cloud Authentication Service can establish high or low confidence in a user's identity based on data it collects when users attempt to authenticate over a period of time.
 The service leverages machine-learning algorithms to profile the user’s normal activity in order to understand deviation from that activity in the current authentication request.
 The Cloud Authentication Service evaluates the individual user, total population, and known risky authentication patterns to determine the identity confidence score.
 Older historical events are weighted less than more recent events, so past behavior ages out of the system and new behavior is more impactful.

-The Identity Confidence attribute is available with the Premium Edition of SecurID.
+The Identity Confidence attribute is available with the Cloud Premier license of SecurID.

 To learn more, see:

 View a User's Identity Confidence Score in the User Event Monitor